cynthialmy/cynthialmy.github.io/_posts/2025-02-13-semantic-layer-bi.md

 ### Cross-Functional Decisions Require Common Ground

-The most expensive consequence of missing semantic governance is not wrong numbers.
-It is the meetings spent arguing about whose numbers are right.
+The most expensive consequence of missing semantic governance is the time leadership spends in meetings arguing about whose numbers are right.
 When manufacturing defines "first-pass yield" differently from quality engineering, the weekly operations review becomes a debate about methodology rather than a conversation about improvement.
 When procurement reports "cost savings" using a different baseline than finance, the quarterly business review surfaces distrust rather than decisions.

 At Volvo Cars, data flows through dozens of domain teams, each with legitimate reasons to model reality differently for their own purposes.
 The semantic layer does not force everyone into a single model.
 Instead, it establishes a shared set of certified metrics that serve as the common ground for cross-functional decisions, while allowing domain teams to maintain their own specialized views for local analysis.
 This aligns with the data mesh principle of domain ownership while solving the fragmentation problem that pure decentralization creates.